-On Amazon, the Ubbi Steel Diaper Pail has a 4.3 out of 5, with 725 reviews.
+On Amazon, the Ubbi Steel Diaper Pail has a 4.1 out of 5, with over 1500 reviews.
 A recent reviewer said, “Not only is it easy to clean, but the smell is well contained.
 I can even use my cloth diaper bag with it, which was a major selling point for us!”

 - The First Years Clean Air Pail — It had an interesting feature set, but universally poor reviews and special carbon cartridges just didn’t seem practical.

-- Diaper Dekor Plus — Even though it’s bigger than the Classic, it’s still has all of the same design flaws
+- Diaper Dekor Plus — Even though it’s bigger than the Classic, it still has all of the same design flaws

 - Diaper Dekor XL — Too big for small nurseries, and expensive refills.

 - Playtex Diaper Genie Elite — People may be familiar with the name, but it’s hard to believe that anyone actually was satisfied with this.
 It has a limited capacity and requires special bags way too often.